Black-ish: Season 1 (2014–2015)

-black-ish debuted to generally positive reviews.
 Rotten Tomatoes gives Season 1 an approval rating of 87% based on 62 reviews, with an average rating of 7.4/10.
-The site's consensus states, "Although it seems uncertain of its target audience, black-ish ingratiates with a diverse cast and engaging cultural issues."
+The site's consensus states, "Although it seems uncertain of its target audience, black-ish ingratiates with a diverse cast and engaging cultural issues".
 Metacritic gave Season 1 a weighted average score of 77 out of 100, based on 34 critics, indicating "generally favorable reviews".
-Critics praised the show for addressing important cultural issues while providing strong comedic elements.